About Noboprobhaat Foundation

 Why Noboprobhaat Foundation is Special

 1. Youth-Led & Community-Driven Approach: Noboprobhaat Foundation is led by youth, for youth.
-Our leadership and decision-making structures prioritize the voices and participation of marginalized and vulnerable youth, including gender-diverse individuals, indigenous communities, and rural youth.
+Our leadership and decision-making structures prioritize the voices and participation of marginalized and vulnerable youth, including rural young people of diverse genders and sexualities, Indigenous communities, and rural women.

-2. Inclusive Representation: We are committed to ensuring diverse representation within our organization.
-Our board, employees, and volunteers include people from various marginalized backgrounds—ensuring that the voices of those we serve are at the heart of our initiatives.
+2. Inclusive Representation: We are committed to diverse representation within our organization.
+Our Governing Body, team, and volunteers are themselves drawn from the marginalized communities we serve — ensuring that the voices of those we work for are at the very heart of our work.

-3. Working in Hard-to-Reach Areas: Unlike many organizations that focus on urban centers, Noboprobhaat Foundation works in remote and rural areas where marginalized communities face extreme discrimination, lack of opportunities, and systemic exclusion.
-We bring essential services, advocacy, and leadership-building programs to these neglected populations.
+3. Working in Hard-to-Reach Areas: Unlike many organizations that focus on urban centres, Noboprobhaat Foundation works in remote and rural areas where marginalized communities face extreme discrimination, lack of opportunity, and systemic exclusion.
+We bring essential services, advocacy, and leadership-building programs to these often-neglected communities.

-4. A Holistic and Rights-Based Approach: We integrate human rights, democracy, gender equality, economic empowerment, and climate justice in our work.
-Our holistic approach ensures that the communities we support receive comprehensive solutions to their challenges, rather than isolated interventions.
+4. A Holistic and Rights-Based Approach: We integrate human rights and democracy, gender justice, economic empowerment, health rights, and climate justice in our work.
+Our holistic approach ensures that communities receive comprehensive solutions to their challenges, rather than isolated interventions.

-5. Advocacy and Policy Influence: Noboprobhaat Foundation actively engages with local, national, and international stakeholders to influence policies that impact marginalized youth.
-We bridge the gap between community voices and decision-makers, ensuring that policy frameworks reflect the realities of those we serve.
+5. Advocacy and Policy Influence: We actively engage with local, national, and international stakeholders — including United Nations mechanisms — to influence policies that affect marginalized youth.
+We bridge the gap between community voices and decision-makers, ensuring that policy reflects the realities of those we serve.

-6. Capacity-Building and Sustainable Development: We focus not only on immediate relief and advocacy but also on long-term capacity-building.
-Our training programs equip marginalized youth with skills in leadership, governance, entrepreneurship, and legal rights, empowering them to sustain change within their own communities.
+6. Capacity-Building and Sustainable Development: We focus not only on immediate support and advocacy, but also on long-term capacity-building.
+Our programs equip marginalized youth with skills in leadership, governance, entrepreneurship, and rights — empowering them to sustain change within their own communities.

-7. Strategic Partnerships & Global Networks: We collaborate with renowned international organizations, funding bodies, and advocacy networks such as USAID, COC Nederland, Outright International, Youth Voices Count, CREA, Free Press Unlimited, The Commonwealth Equality Network, Kaleidoscope Trust, Article 19 South Asia, and The Asia Foundation.
-These partnerships amplify our impact and allow us to bring global best practices to local communities.
+7. Strategic Partnerships & Global Networks: We collaborate with respected international organizations, funders, and advocacy networks, including USAID, COC Nederland, Outright International, Youth Voices Count, CREA, Free Press Unlimited, The Commonwealth Equality Network, Kaleidoscope Trust, Article 19 South Asia, and The Asia Foundation.
+These partnerships amplify our impact and bring global best practices to local communities.

-8. Commitment to a Feminist & No Harm Approach: Our work is deeply rooted in feminist values, intersectionality, and the “Do No Harm” principle.
-We prioritize safety, dignity, and non-discrimination, ensuring that our interventions do not expose vulnerable communities to additional harm.
+8. A Feminist & Do-No-Harm Approach: Our work is deeply rooted in feminist values, intersectionality, and the do-no-harm principle.
+We prioritize safety, dignity, and non-discrimination, ensuring that our work never exposes the communities we serve to additional harm.

-9. Use of Media & Technology for Advocacy: Noboprobhaat Foundation effectively uses social media, digital platforms, storytelling, and traditional media to advocate for human rights, counter misinformation, and amplify marginalized voices on national and international stages.
+9. Use of Media & Technology for Advocacy: We make effective use of social media, digital platforms, storytelling, and traditional media to advocate for human rights, counter misinformation, and amplify marginalized voices on national and international stages.

-10. Recognized & Award-Winning Organization: Our work has been recognized nationally and internationally, including receiving the APCOM Hero Award 2024 in the Community Organization category.
+10. Recognized & Award-Winning Organization: Our work has been recognized nationally and internationally, including the APCOM Hero Award 2024 (Community Organization category) and the Youth Equality Award 2026 — jointly conferred by Plan International Bangladesh and Prothom Alo, and presented for the first time to an organization from the gender-diverse community in Bangladesh.